arago/ActionHandlers/ssh_based_actions/README.md

 ### More general setups

 Since SSH is quite powerful you can achieve transparent access even if a direct access is not possible.
-E.g. you might need to ssh to a hop server first and from there you can ssh to the target servers.
-If the ssh pub-key is add to the `authorized_keys` of the hop-account you can still use the configurations described below if you add to `/opt/autopilot/.ssh/config` on AutoPilot Engine server something like this:
+E.g. you might need to _ssh_ to a hop server first and from there you can _ssh_ to the target servers.
+If the ssh pub-key is added to the `authorized_keys` of the hop-account you can still use the configurations described below if you add to `/opt/autopilot/.ssh/config` on AutoPilot Engine server something like this:
 ```
 Host *.my.hidden.domain
  User root